About Steven Rosenberg and the passthejoe blog

 - My WordPress.com blog is at http://passthejoe.wordpress.com.
 It has a lot of posts.
 As of 2020, all of my Click and Feel the Nuys posts are mirrored over there.
 The process was easier that I thought it would be — The WordPress import even took care of the images.
 I think if you export from one WP blog and import to another, as long as the original blog is still live, the import process mirrors the image files and rewrites the URLs so it all works out.

 Old Blogger sites (I can’t belive I was so all in on Blogger.
-This must be before WordPress caught on):
+I also can’t believe that Google keeps these sites alive.
+I must have created these before WordPress caught on):

 - This Old Mac